 - "Should you hire an attorney for your first long-term disability appeal?"

 Some can file their initial appeal successfully, while others should consult with an attorney first.
-For more information, you can download Robbery Without a Gun, my free guide on long-term disability cases.
+For more information, you can download Don't Try This at Home, my free guide on long-term disability cases.

 - "Why are long-term disability benefits usually denied?"

 There are two main reasons an insurance company would deny your claim.
 1) You do not meet the conditions for being disabled as defined in your contract or, 2) You are a victim of a frivolous denial of your claim.